Conditions of Entry

 6. In the Drama section of the Festival, scripts for drama entries will not be permitted on stage during competition.
 Entrants must be able to perform in the allotted time.

-7. In the singing section of the Festival, pieces should be sung from memory (apart from Class 229 Senior Citizens over 60).
+7. In the singing section of the Festival, pieces should be sung from memory (apart from the Senior Citizens over 60 class).
 If entrants sing from music during the competition they will receive an adjudication sheet but will not be marked or placed in the competition.
 All entry forms MUST include your programme.

 8. The Committee has the right to deem entries invalid if they think fit.
 Should this happen it will result in the competitor being adjudicated and marked, but not placed.
 The Committee reserves the right to withdraw or to amalgamate classes if necessary.